-Step-Up Contingent Coupon Callable Yield Notes due January 29, 2027

-Linked to the Performance of the S&P 500® Index
+Step-Up Contingent Coupon Callable Yield Notes due January 29, 2027 Linked to the Performance of the Lowest Performing of the Russell 2000 $^{\rm B}$ Index and the EURO STOXX 50 $^{\rm B}$ Index

-- The securities do not guarantee any return of principal at maturity and do not provide for the regular payment of interest. - Subject to Early Redemption, if a Coupon Barrier Event does not occur on an Observation Date, we will pay a contingent coupon on the immediately following Contingent Coupon Payment Date at the Applicable Contingent Coupon Rate of 7.00% per annum during the 1st Step-Up Period (as defined below) and 10.00% per annum during the 2nd Step-Up Period (as defined below).
-If a Coupon Barrier Event occurs, no contingent coupon will be paid on the immediately following Contingent Coupon Payment Date.
+- The securities do not guarantee any return of principal at maturity and do not provide for the regular payment of interest. - Subject to Early Redemption, if a Coupon Barrier Event does not occur on an Observation Date, we will pay a contingent coupon on the immediately following Contingent Coupon Payment Date at the Applicable Contingent Coupon Rate of 9.00% per annum during the 1st Step-Up Period (as defined below), 12.00% per annum during the 2nd Step-Up Period (as defined below) and 15.00% per annum during the 3rd Step-Up Period (as defined below) on the immediately following Contingent Coupon Payment Date.
+If a Coupon Barrier Event occurs on an Observation Date, no contingent coupon will be paid on the immediately following Contingent Coupon Payment Date.
 Contingent coupons will be calculated on a 30/360 basis from and including the Settlement Date to and excluding the earlier of the Early Redemption Date and the Maturity Date, as applicable. - We may redeem the securities, in whole but not in part, on any Early Redemption Date.
-No further payments will be made in respect to the securities. - Investors should (i) be willing to forgo dividends and the potential to participate in any appreciation of the Underlying and (ii) be willing to lose some or all of their investment if a Knock-In Event occurs.
-Sopior unsequend obligations of Credit Suisso, maturing, January 29, 2027.
-Any payment on the securities is subject to our - Senior unsecured obligations of Credit Suisse, maturing January 29, 2027.
+No contingent coupons will be payable following an Early Redemption. - Investors (i) should be willing to forgo dividends and the potential to participate in any appreciation of any Underlying and (ii) should be willing to lose some or all of their investment if a Knock-In Event occurs. - Senior unsecured obligations of Credit Suisse, maturing January 29, 2027.
 Any payment on the securities is subject to our ability to pay our obligations as they become due. - Minimum purchase of \$1,000.
 Minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof. - The securities priced on January 26, 2017 (the "Trade Date") and are expected to settle on January 31, 2017 (the "Settlement Date").
 Delivery of the securities in book-entry form only will be made through The Depository Trust Company. - The securities will not be listed on any exchange.